namsral/Torpedo/README.markdown

 Torpedo
 =======

-Torpedo is daemon which allows you to schedule HTTP callbacks via a REST API.
+Torpedo is daemon which allows you to schedule HTTP callbacks via a HTTP API.

 Say you need to send out a message at exactly 8:52 am.
 But your web framework doesn't support scheduling jobs and setting up a message queue is overkill.